refraction-ray/iastu-hpc2-manual/users/basics/module_spack.md

 * Want to use icc, ifort or intel mpi, intel mkl or optimized intel python? `spack load intel-parallel-studio%intel`.
 * Want to use some advanced linear algebra wrapper instead of bare lapack API?
 Try `spack load eigen` or see following on `spack env activate arma` .
 * Want to use mathematica? `spack load mathematica`.
-* Want to use a very fast python with scientific packages?
+* Want to use a very fast python3 with scientific packages?
 See following `spack env activate pyml`.
 * [Advanced] Want to use a container solution to make the deploy of tasks simpler? `spack load singularity`.

 ## prepared environments